 Many business owners inadvertently let their commercial property slip since it can be tedious to deal with maintenance and repairs.
-However, if you want to protect your investment, property maintenance should be your top priority.
+If you want to protect your investment, property maintenance should be your top priority.
 A proactive approach will not only make your property well-kempt and functional, but it will also save you a lot of money in the long run.
 To make the process easier, we’ve come up with the ideal commercial property maintenance checklist.

-What Should You Include In Your Community Property Maintenance Checklist?
+What Should You Include in Your Community Property Maintenance Checklist?